 If one invests in an associate’s degree in paralegal work, the typical program should last about two years or 4 semesters.
 The students who do take a bachelor’s program in paralegal work will need to be in school for four years or 8 semesters.
 Much of the bachelor’s degree program will also be devoted to general education requirements.
 The master’s programs in paralegal work will be about two years or 4 semesters, similar to an associate’s degree.
 A certificate program should only last a few months or up to one semester.

 Many law firms may want their paralegal applicants to have some office experience after college.
 In particular, any administrative work at a law office in addition to having a paralegal degree might be an attractive quality to many job applicants.
-An understanding or an education in a particular sub-field of law might be helpful as well.
-The BLS gives the example of a person who has a background in health administration or nursing and a paralegal degree might be attractive for lawyers who deal with personal-injury.
-This would mean, however, more schooling or holding dual-degrees.
-Certification by national or state paralegal organizations are also available, however, certification is voluntary nationally.
-The certification in paralegal work or a sub-field in law could be a positive variable to hold on a job application, however.
+An understanding of education in a particular sub-field of the law might be helpful as well.
+The BLS gives the example of a person who has a background in health administration or nursing and a paralegal degree might be attractive for lawyers who deal with personal injury.
+This would mean, however, more schooling or holding dual degrees.
+Certification by national or state paralegal organizations is also available, however, certification is voluntary nationally.
+The certification in paralegal work or a sub-field in law could be a positive variable to hold on to a job application, however.
 Certification is usually given if the person passes an examination.